 Picture: See the difference between the eye lens apperture of the 20mm eyepiece and the 6mm.
 How much easier, for a child, would it be to look through the 20mm?

-The Barlow Lens: This might help with higher magnifications.
+The Barlow Lens: This will help with higher magnifications.

 I always recommend paying a little extra for an all metal 'achromatic' 2xBarlow for around £25.
 The image quality is much better than the £12-15 plastic jobs.